Mahammad-Naushad/brazilian_ecommerce_analysis/README.md

 ### 2. Silver Layer (Cleansing & Enrichment)
 This layer focuses on standardization and preparing data for analysis:

-- **Modular Pipeline**: Developed a reusable Python utility function, write_silver_table, to standardize metadata injection and Delta writes.
+- **Modular Pipeline**: Developed a reusable Python utility functions to read, write and tranform the data.
+Also, standardized metadata injection and Delta writes.
 - **Data Enrichment**:
    - **Geospatial**: Aggregated 1M+ geolocation points into a deduplicated zip-code reference table.
    - **Translation**: Broadcast-joined a Portuguese-to-English mapping to make product categories globally readable.